Humanities Week in Review

 Smash and Grab Summary Writing - September 20th, 2022

 Week of September 12th - September 16th, 2022

 This week, the students learned how to create effective summaries.
 Students participated in direct instruction, teacher lead examples and whole class discussions.
 After the main lessons, students watched a short film, “Smash and Grab”, and then using a graphic organizer, collected the most important information.
 Using this information and a checklist about “What makes a good summary”, students created a piece of summary writing for assessment.

 We also visited the Learning Commons again this week to return, renew and check out new books.
 Your child is expected to bring a silent reading book with them to all core classes.
 Please ask your child which books they are currently reading.

-Students did a mixed-media project this week as well, focusing on the concept of “moments in time”.
+Students continued a mixed-media project this week, focusing on the concept of “moments in time”.
 They learned about the significance of being able to capture a moment, and did a personal reflection on what place, event, or feeling they would try and preserve forever through a photograph.
 Each child learned several new art techniques to layer, create gradients, and burnish with colours, before developing their own personal polaroid art piece.

 Smash and Grab Summary Writing - September 20th, 2022

 Polaroid Art - September 16th, 2022

 Week of September 6th - September 9th, 2022